Applications Open for Second Self-employed Support Grants

 The Government’s coronavirus support scheme for the self-employed has opened for a second and final batch of claims.
 Individuals or members of partnerships whose business has been adversely affected by COVID-19 can now apply for a Self-Employment Income Support Scheme (SEISS) grant worth 70% of their average monthly trading profits.

-Millions are expected to benefit from the scheme with the payments – to be paid in a single instalment covering three months’ worth of profits and capped at £6,570 – expected to appear in bank accounts within six working days of each claim.
+Millions are expected to benefit from the scheme, with payments – to be paid in a single instalment covering three months’ worth of profits and capped at £6,570 – expected to appear in bank accounts within six working days of each claim.